CTSRD-CHERI/cheribsd-getting-started/README.md

 The authors gratefully acknowledge Brian Campbell (University of Edinburgh), Jessica Clarke (University of Cambridge),
-George Neville-Neil (MSB Associates), and Konrad Witaszczy (University of Cambridge) for their contributions to this document.
+George Neville-Neil (MSB Associates), and Konrad Witaszczyk (University of Cambridge) for their contributions to this document.

 This work was supported by the Innovate UK project Digital Security by Design